 In this situation, the lease ends without intervention of a judge.
 If the landlord fails to notify the tenant on time, the lease automatically becomes a permanent lease.
 Under this new legislation, it is also possible for a tenant to terminate a lease ahead of the official end date.

-Any lease which is extended beyond the two year period automatically becomes a permanent lease.
+Any lease which is extended beyond the two year or five year period automatically becomes a permanent lease.
 This means the lease has no automatic termination period.
 A tenant may choose to end the lease early, for any reason, as long as he or she gives proper notice to the landlord.
 On the other hand, the landlord must meet statutory reasons to end a permanent lease and needs approval from a judge to do so, if the tenant does not agree.

 If you have any questions regarding your lease, please do not hesitate to contact us.